How to access

 Policies and procedures

 All users must read and understand the 3D Printing @ Gerstein + MADLab's in-person 3D printing Policies and Procedures prior to use.
-Breach of policy may result in removal of access to service.
+Breach of policy may result in the removal of access to service.

 For 3D scanning, the MADLab has a MakerBot Digitizer 3D scanner.
 To learn more, please check the MakerBot Digitizer 3D Scanner User Manual.